brenordv/azure-eventhub-tools/readme.md

+# Attention
+I have re-created this tool using Rust, and it is here: https://github.com/brenordv/rusted-toolbox

 # Azure EventHub Tools
 This repo has a couple of tools to interact with Azure EventHub and was created because I needed to stress test a couple of systems in the project I'm currently working on.